Srishti School of Art, Design and Technology

 2. Imaginative Happenings

-Draw your new monster character in the center of a large sheet of paper.
+Draw your new monster character in the centre of a large sheet of paper.
 Then, work quickly to create many possible situations and adventures with your monster.
 Draw all the things that could happen to this character, with one thing leading on from the other (Cause/ effect).
 Think about…

 Where does your monster come from?
 What does your monster do?
 What are all the fun, curious or unexpected things that happen to your monster?